 Keyword popularity information by region is valuable for link building, content creation, content promotion, and pay-per-click.

-Localizing content can make it more relevant to people interested in that content.
+Localizing content (and the promotion of that content) can make it more relevant to the people who are interested in that content (or product).

-Google ranks pages according to who it’s most relevant for, so incorporating geographic nuance into your content can help it rank for the most people.
-Especially if those people begin to promote your content in social media, blogs, and podcasts.
+Google ranks pages according to who it’s most relevant, so incorporating geographic nuance into your content can help it rank for the most people.

-Google Trends gives you the ability to further refine the keyword data by segmenting it by Search Type, which is an incredibly useful way to research the popularity of various kinds of search intents.
+Google Trends gives you the ability to further refine the keyword data by segmenting it by the type of search the data comes from, the Search Type.

-Refining your research allows you to remove the “noise” that might be polluting your keyword research and go straight to the signal – the data that is most meaningful.
+Refining your Google Trends research by the type of search allows you to remove the “noise” that might be making your keyword research fuzzy and help it become more accurate and meaningful.

 Google Trends data can be refined by: